SomnathB053/gmm_traffic_data/submission/README.md

     - Setup the environment as previously stated.
     - Run `python <file_name>.py` on the terminal/command_prompt/powershell individually.

-The output is both as text on the terminal and as matplotlib figures.
+The output is displayed on the terminal and as matplotlib figures.